syncfusion-content/blazor-docs/blazor/combobox/selection.md

 ## Preselected value on OnInitializedAsync

-Bind the pre-selected value to the DropDownList component using the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute.
+Bind the pre-selected value to the ComboBox component using the [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute.
 Assign the value property inside the [OnInitializedAsync](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-6.0#component-initialization-oninitializedasync) lifecycle.
 The following sample shows how to bind the value on the initial rendering of the component.

 {% highlight cshtml %}